Skip to content

 DECLINED Authentication failed or transaction was declined by the issuer

-SESSION_EXPIRED The 3DS session timed out before the customer completed authentication
+SESSION_EXPIRED Authentication session timed out before the customer completed the challenge

 Use Webhooks